Pros, cons and head-scratchers: The possible new NHL arena locations in Ottawa | CBC News

 Pros: On both the east-west and north-south rail transit systems.
 At twice the size of the LeBreton property, Bayview offers new owners more space for a real-estate play to help subsidize the arena.
 Or perhaps the city can strike a deal for more affordable housing.
 Either way, there's more development opportunity at this site than at the proposed LeBreton site just on the other side of Bayview station.

 Cons: Area is farther from downtown, and not near any sort of built-up commercial strip.
 In fact, it's not even near a planned commercial strip.
-And like LeBreton, not a lot of commercial parking nearby or major arterial road capacity.
+Like LeBreton, there is not a lot of commercial parking nearby or major arterial road capacity.

 RCGT Park baseball stadium